+1.5x Speed Newsletter from Vulture.
 Nick Quah is one of the leading voices in podcast journalism, and his newsletter doles out two to three fresh and exciting podcast recommendations every week.

+Podcast: The Newsletter from Lauren Passell.
 Subscribe to this cheery newsletter and every week you’ll get a slew of podcast recommendations punctuated by colorful emoji.
 If you don’t have time for in-depth descriptions, it always includes three no-nonsense picks at the top of the email.

+Starting Out by Alice Wilder.
 Alice Wilder has produced podcasts for Pineapple Street Studios, CNN, and others, and her monthly newsletter is full of tips for early-career audio makers.